mumblingdrunkard/mscs-thesis/src/doppelganger-loads/index.typ

 There are some extra edge-cases that have to be handled carefully depending on the underlying secure speculation scheme but the approach is generally safe.

 Accesses based on these predictions are dubbed _doppelgangers_ or _doppelganger loads_ and stand in for a load to the real address until the real address is calculated.
+When the address is correctly predicted, the value can propagate as soon as the underlying secure speculation scheme allows it.
+This is a big improvement when the cache access latency is high.

+With relation to prediction- and resolution-based implicit channels, doppelgangers are safe as they are only trained on non-speculative data, and the values returned by doppelgangers are not propagated until the underlying scheme allows it.

 == Doppelganger Loads Architecture